nuu-engineering/Elixir-Style-Conventions/README.md

       |> String.strip()
     ```

-    Aunque este sea el método recomendado, ten en cuenta que al copiar y pegar *pipelines* multilínea en IEx podría causar un error de sintaxis, ya que IEx evaluará la primera línea sin darse cuenta de que la siguiente línea tiene otro *pipeline*. / While this is the preferred method, take into account that copy-pasting multiline pipelines into IEx might result in a syntax error, as IEx will evaluate the first line without realizing that the next line has a pipeline.
+    While this is the preferred method, take into account that copy-pasting multiline pipelines into IEx might result in a syntax error, as IEx will evaluate the first line without realizing that the next line has a pipeline.

-1. Utiliza expresiones simples (*bare expresions*) como comienzo de una cadena de funciones. / Use bare expresions in the first part of a function chain.
+1. Use bare expresions in the first part of a function chain.

     ```elixir {.line-numbers}
-    # ¡NUNCA HAGAS ESTO! / THE WORST!
+    # THE WORST!
-    # Esto en realidad se interpreta como: / This actually parses as:
+    # This actually parses as:
     # String.strip("nope" |> String.downcase())
     String.trim "nope" |> String.downcase()

-    # No recomendado / Not preferred
+    # Not preferred
     String.trim(some_string) |> String.downcase() |> String.codepoints()

-    # Recomendado / Preferred
+    # Preferred
     some_string |> String.trim() |> String.downcase() |> String.codepoints()
     ```

-1. Evita utilizar el operador *pipe* `|>` una única vez. / Avoid using the pipe operator `|>` just once.
+1. Avoid using the pipe operator `|>` just once.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     some_string |> String.downcase()

-    # Recomendado / Preferred
+    # Preferred
     String.downcase(some_string)
     ```

-1. Coloca parentesis en funciones unarias cuando utilizes el operador *pipe* `|>`. / Use parentheses for one-arity functions when using the pipe operator `|>`.
+1. Use parentheses for one-arity functions when using the pipe operator `|>`.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     some_string |> String.downcase |> String.strip

-    # Recomendado / Preferred
+    # Preferred
     some_string |> String.downcase() |> String.strip()
     ```

-1. No utilices funciones anónimas en una cadena de funciones. / Do not use anonymous functions in pipelines.
+1. Do not use anonymous functions in pipelines.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     some_string
     |> String.trim()
     |> String.downcase()
     |> (fn string -> string <> "_OK" end).()
     |> String.split("-")

-    # Recomendado / Preferred
+    # Preferred
     some_string
     |> String.trim()
     |> String.downcase()